YifeiZhang1999/LabReport/README.md

 RAIM FDE (Receiver Autonomous Integrity Monitoring Fault Detection and Exclusion) is an optional algorithm available in RTKLIB.
 The core concept of RAIM is to use satellite redundancy to detect and exclude faulty satellites.
 By doing so, the system maintains continuity and improves both the **accuracy** and **integrity** of position estimates.

-- **Fault Detection:** Identifies unreliable satellite signals.
+- **Fault Detection**: Identifies unreliable satellite signals.
-- **Fault Exclusion:** Automatically removes faulty satellites from the positioning calculation.
+- **Fault Exclusion**: Automatically removes faulty satellites from the positioning calculation.
-- **Integrity Assurance:** Helps prevent potentially dangerous outcomes from incorrect estimations.
+- **Integrity Assurance**: Helps prevent potentially dangerous outcomes from incorrect estimations.

 #### Results